007 First Light: Gameplay

-Premise
+Story

 Setting and characters

-007 First Light will depict an original narrative that draws inspiration from the novels and short stories by Ian Fleming and the long-running film franchise featuring the character.
-Described as an origin story for the character, the game will follow a young James Bond (Patrick Gibson), who will be portrayed as a 26-year-old, an inexperienced MI6 agent, who is tasked with a mission that, when completed successfully, will grant him his 00 status.
-IOI confirmed we won't be seeing some of the more troublesome traits of the character that have previously dogged the various incarnations, primarily his attitude towards women.
+007 First Light depicts an original narrative that draws inspiration from the novels and short stories by Ian Fleming and the film franchise featuring the character.
+Described as an origin story for the character, the game follows a young James Bond (Patrick Gibson), who is portrayed as a 26-year-old, inexperienced MI6 agent tasked with a mission that, when completed successfully, will grant him his 00 status.

-The story will also feature new iterations of well-known Bond characters such as M (Priyanga Burford), Q (Alastair Mackenzie), and Miss Moneypenny (Kiera Lester), reimagined to reflect their roles in shaping Bond’s early career.
-The game will also feature original characters, such as Bond's MI6 mentor John Greenway (Lennie James), DGSE agent Miss Roth (Noémie Nakai), and Selina Tan (Gemma Chan).
+The game features new iterations of Bond characters such as M (Priyanga Burford), (Note: Burford previously played an MI6 scientist in the Bond film No Time to Die (2021)) Q (Alastair Mackenzie), and Miss Moneypenny (Kiera Lester), re-imagined to reflect their roles in shaping Bond's early career.
+The game features original characters, such as Bond's reluctant MI6 mentor and former 00 agent John Greenway (Lennie James), Bond girl and thief Isola Vale (Noémie Nakai), psychology and game theory expert Selina Tan (Gemma Chan), flamboyant arms dealer Bawma (Lenny Kravitz), Bond's training colleagues Cressida Bright (Jessica Rhodes) and former SAS trooper Lennox Monroe (Chris O'Reilly), and Bond villains Sir Nicholas Webb (Anthony Howell), his son, Damien (Bart Edwards), and their personal assassins, the Murto Twins (Anssi Lindström).